 Application Program

-The first day of the program is September 06, 2022.
+The first day of classes for the academic year 2026-2027 is September 14, 2026.
 The Seminary academic calendar, which includes course registration dates, holidays, and other administrative dates, can be found here.

 There may be minor changes to the order of the courses and some class options may be added to the program, but the core courses will remain the same.